Top 8 Enterprise Video Platforms for 2022

 The modern business environment has something in common with your local sports bar or favorite sci-fi TV show—there are flickering video screens everywhere.
 The business uses of live and asynchronous video have skyrocketed.
 It’s revolutionized how people interact, learn, develop, and even create iconic brands.
-Whether it’s a client discovery meeting or an HR training seminar, the chances are high that the communication is happening on video.
+Whether it’s a client discovery meeting or an HR training seminar, the chances are high that the communication is happening on video, and in 2024, this video trend is only expected to increase.

 The result is that more and more enterprise-level organizations are creating videos.
 In the last three years, 76% of marketing teams have invested in video production.
 Virtual classrooms, webcasting, and video streaming are all used as training tools by 88% of businesses.
 A recent study by HubSpot found that 37% of companies exclusively produce their own video content in-house, 14% utilize an agency, and 49% combine in-house and agency production.